 All Stars Cricket

-All Stars Cricket – the biggest youth initiative to be introduced in the UK is coming to Gloucestershire.
+All Stars Cricket – the biggest youth initiative to be introduced in the UK returns in 2020.

-42 of the county’s clubs in 2017 signed up to run the scheme, which aims to provide a fun and inspirational first taste of cricket for 5-to-8-years-olds.
+In 2019 more than 70 Gloucestershire clubs signed up to run the scheme – up from 62 in 2018 – which aims to provide a fun and inspirational first taste of cricket for 5-to-8-years-olds.